Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Introduction

 \subsubsection{Metrics on Deligne pairings}

-The Knudsen-Mumford expansion yields an expression of the limit of the scaled relative volume as a difference of model metrics on the Deligne pairing $\langle L^{n+1}\rangle$.
-The final ingredient in the proof of Theorem A consists in relating model metrics on Deligne pairings with mixed Monge-Amp\`ere integrals, which is accomplished building on the Poincar\'e-Lelong formula of \cite{CLD} and a careful monotone regularization argument.
+The Knudsen--Mumford expansion yields an expression of the relative volume of the metrics as a difference of model metrics on the Deligne pairing $\langle L^{n+1}\rangle$.
+The final ingredient in the proof of Theorem A consists in relating model metrics on Deligne pairings with mixed Monge--Amp\`ere integrals, which is accomplished via the Poincar\'e--Lelong formula of~\cite{CLD} and a careful monotone regularization argument.